Julie Syme: Lions Club of Seaward Kaikōura

 Syme was a founding member of the Lions Club of Seaward Kaikōura, incorporated in 1992.
-She worked to establish the Seaward Kaikōura Lions as a club for women, because at that time, the majority of community service clubs were generally run by men.
+She worked to establish the Seaward Kaikōura Lions as a club for women because at that time the majority of community service clubs were run by men.
 Symes was the charter President, and has been District Governor.
-She stood down in 2017, after serving three terms as President.
+She stood down in 2017 after serving three terms as President.

-One of the fundraising initiatives led by Syme has been the Trash Fashion show, involving designers presenting garments made from recycled materials.
+One of the fundraising initiatives led by Syme was the Trash Fashion Show, involving designers presenting garments made from recycled materials.
+The first show was held in 1999.
 The show has raised over $100,000 for community groups.

 In 2015, the Lions Club of Seaward Kaikōura and the Kaikōura Lions Clubs announced that they had raised $243,000 towards the construction of facilities at a new integrated health facility to be built in the town.

-Following the 7.8 magnitude Kaikōura earthquake on 14 November 2016, in her role as president, Syme worked with Lions Club members to distribute food and water around the town and provide emergency grants for essential supplies.
-In 2017, Syme spoke to 20,000 delegates at the 100th Annual Lions Club International Convention in Chicago about her experience in serving the Kaikōura community after the earthquake.
+Following the 7.8 magnitude Kaikōura earthquake on 14 November 2016, Syme, in her role as president, worked with Lions Club members to distribute food and water around the town and provide emergency grants for essential supplies.
+In 2017, Syme spoke to 20,000 delegates at the 100th Annual Lions Club International Convention in Chicago about her experience serving the Kaikōura community after the earthquake.